- Choose a specialization

 The applied mathematics programme consists of 120 EC divided over two years.
 On the AM website www.utwente.nl/am you will find the AM course programme 2018-2019.
 Depending on your preferred specialization you will follow either the blue (SACS), green (OR), or orange (DS) track.
 The red courses are core mathematics courses and mandatory for all students.
 The official rules concerning the course programme are described in the teaching and examination regulations (TER, or OER in Dutch).

 Course programme approval

 When you start your programme we advise you to contact one or more chairholders/programme mentor to talk about your course programme and the topics you are interested in.
 With their advise you will build your programme out of the mandatory courses supplemented with specialization courses and in some cases electives from related programmes and fields of application (e.g. physics, biomedical engineering, industrial engineering).
 If you have found a chair of your liking and composed your programme, you will need the chairholder of the chair to approve your programme.
+For Data Science you will first meet with programme mentor Jasper Goseling, and based on your programme choices meet with a chair after.
 You can arrange this by filling out the programme form on the AM website and handing in a signed copy to our Office of Educational Affairs.

 A year is divided into 2 semesters and 4 quarters (roughly 1A: Sep – Nov, 1B Nov – Feb, 2A: Feb – Apr, 2B: Apr – Jul).
 The upcoming quarter you need to pick (around) 15 EC in courses.
 As 15 EC is the recommended study load per quarter.
 Because the AM programme is composed of semester courses and courses that only last a quarter, building a course programme can be a bit of a challenge.
 So it is best to start looking into the courses at an early stage.